-- the use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the responsible financial officer has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the pension fund's ability to continue to adopt the going concern basis of accounting for a period of at least 12 months from the date when the financial statements are authorised for issue.
+- the use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the responsible financial officer has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about Cardiff Harbour Authority's ability to continue to adopt the going concern basis of accounting for a period of at least 12 months from the date when the financial statements are authorised for issue.

-The responsible financial officer is responsible for the other information in the annual report.
-The other information comprises the information included in the annual report other than the financial statements and my auditor's report thereon.
-My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.
+The responsible financial officer is responsible for the other information in the Narrative Report.
+The other information comprises the information included in Narrative Report other than the financial statements and my auditor's report thereon.
+My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated later in my report, I do not express any form of assurance conclusion thereon.